-In the inventory Party estimates emissions from unmanaged SWDSs.
-Emission factors are described in the NIR in chapters 7.2.2.1.
+Emission factors and activity data applied to estimate emissions from uncategorized SWDSs are described in the NIR in chapters 7.2.2.1.
 Amount of municipal solid waste landfilled in Uncategorized SWDSs is calculated by subtracting amount of collected MSW from amount of generated MSW (fig. 7.4).